 The USS Nespelen was built at Cargill, Inc. in Minnesota, having Lieutenant Thomas W. Purcell in command on its commissioning day on 9 August 1945.
 The ship completed shakedown and then was immediately ordered to Cuba, docking at Guantanamo Bay in September 1945 to unload its fuel.

-The vessel kept sailing the waters off Cuba alternating between Guantanamo Bay and Havana until 11 November.
-By 22 November, the Nespelen made a trip to Texas in order to load more fuel with which it further supplied the Guantanamo Bay base.
-The ship entered a repair period at Boston in December 1945 where it had to be dry-docked for renovations to be completed.
+The vessel kept sailing the waters off Cuba, alternating between Guantanamo Bay and Havana until 11 November.
+By 22 November, the Nespelen made a trip to Texas in order to load more fuel, with which it further supplied the Guantanamo Bay base.
+The ship entered a repair period in Boston in December 1945, where it had to be dry-docked for renovations to be completed.

-The Nespelen circulated around the Newfoundland region until February 1946 when it was ordered to deliver diesel oil to the base in Bermuda.
-In November 1952, the ship had to report to the 6th Fleet as it was sailing from one Mediterranean port to another, its most frequent visits having been to places such as Italy and France.
-In April 1953, the Nespelen ended its tour in the Mediterranean waters and it headed back to the United States.
+The Nespelen circulated around the Newfoundland region until February 1946, when it was ordered to deliver diesel oil to the base in Bermuda.
+In November 1952, the ship had to report to the 6th Fleet as it was sailing from one Mediterranean port to another; its most frequent visits have been to places such as Italy and France.
+In April 1953, the Nespelen ended its tour in the Mediterranean waters, and it headed back to the United States.

-In the following years, the Nespelen continued to be transporting fuel from the Caribbean and from the East Coast to the bases set in the northern Atlantic area, while occasionally being deployed in the Mediterranean to serve along the units of the 6th Fleet.
+In the following years, the Nespelen continued to transport fuel from the Caribbean and from the East Coast to the bases set in the northern Atlantic area while occasionally being deployed in the Mediterranean to serve along the units of the 6th Fleet.

 Asbestos Risks on the USS Nespelen (AOG-55)

-Another praised quality of asbestos is its resistance to high temperature, making it an outstanding fireproofing material.
-Such characteristics were taken into consideration by officials of the United States Navy when they requested for massive amounts of the fibers to be used in shipbuilding and in insulating the vessels.
+Another praised the quality of asbestos is its resistance to high temperatures, making it an outstanding fireproofing material.
+Such characteristics were taken into consideration by officials of the United States Navy when they requested massive amounts of the fibers to be used in shipbuilding and in insulating the vessels.

 In this way, asbestos was basically everywhere on the ship, yet the exposure was especially serious in the cases of those working in narrow spaces, which were the rooms below the deck, such as the engine and boiler rooms, coated with asbestos-containing materials since the risk of a fire erupting was more imminent in these kinds of spaces.